fmj95817/nkuv6helper/README.md

   --help    Show help  [boolean]

-run "node index.js --dev" to see valid devices. device is required for address modefication, to avoid unwanted behavior.
+run **"node index.js --dev"** to see valid devices. device is required for address modefication, to avoid unwanted behavior.

-#location now supported:
+**location supported:**

-2zl,zl,13s
+**2zl,zl,13s**

-if you want support for new location please post an issue with your location and usable prefix. prefix can be detect with "--detect" option.
+if you want support for new location please post an issue with your location and usable prefix. prefix can be detect with **"--detect"** option.

-address detection will take more than 2 hours, with heavy CPU usage. working on this to optimize CPU and time required.
+address detection will take **more than 2 hours**, with heavy CPU usage. working on this to optimize CPU and time required.

-detection relies on server at 20001:250:401:44::130 port 80 running normally.
+detection relies on server at **20001:250:401:44::130** port 80 running normally.
 If not you should modify the address in function "test" in file "platforms.js".